parimalp/FPGA-Design-Flow-using-Vivado/lab1.md

 # Vivado Design Flow

 ## Objectives

 After completing this lab, you will be able to:

-- Create a Vivado project sourcing HDL model(s) and targeting the ZYNQ or Spartan devices located on the Boolean or PYNQ-Z2
+- Create a Vivado project sourcing HDL model(s) and targeting the ZYNQ or Spartan devices located on the Boolean or PYNQ-Z2 boards
 - Use the provided Xilinx Design Constraint (XDC) file to constrain the pin locations
 - Simulate the design using the Vivado simulator
 - Synthesize and implement the design
 - Generate the bitstream
 - Configure ZYNQ and Spartan using the generated bitstream and verify the functionality